Terminal stage of highly viscous flow: Discussion and conclusions

 The value of the concept of irreversible relaxations, the basis of the shear misfit model, lies in their different contributions to the shear compliance and to the time-dependent heat capacity or density.
 Under a shear stress, they contribute again and again to the viscous flow, without end.
 But after a small temperature change, they stop their contribution to the heat content or density change when the sample equilibrates.

-Therefore their spectrum, of which only the integral enters into the viscosity, becomes visible as part of the terminal stage in the time-dependent density change of Fig. 4.
-The fact that this spectrum describes the terminal stage with high accuracy, with a $\tau_c$ which agrees within the error bars with the one extrapolated from shear relaxation data, provides a convincing proof not only for its theoretical explanation in terms of irreversible Eshelby relaxations in the five-dimensional shear space \cite{bu2018a}, but also for the extension of that explanation to reversible relaxations \cite{bu2018b}.
+Therefore their spectrum, of which only the integral enters into the viscosity, becomes visible as part of the terminal stage in the dynamic heat capacity, and in the time-dependent density change of Fig. 6.
+The fact that this spectrum describes the terminal stage with high accuracy, with a $\tau_c$ which agrees within the error bars with the one extrapolated from shear relaxation data, provides a convincing proof for its theoretical explanation in terms of irreversible Eshelby relaxations in the five-dimensional shear space \cite{bu2018a}.

-Naturally, the shear misfit model is not a full theory of the undercooled liquid, but it shows that a satisfactory theory must involve two concepts.
-The first is the one of Eshelby transitions which change the elastic shear misfit of an Eshelby region or shear transformation zone.
-The second is the concept of a Kohlrausch barrier density with a transition from reversible to irreversible relaxations at the lifetime of the relaxing regions.
+Both dynamic heat capacity and dynamic thermal expansion contain the irreversible spectrum of eq. (\ref{pt}), but they differ in the contribution from the reversible Eshelby relaxations.
+The terminal expansion data \cite{ag2020} of squalane in Fig. 6 are well fitted in terms of a coupling factor for not only irreversible relaxations, but also the reversible relaxations which dominate the adiabatic compressibility.
+The fact that the reversible relaxations have a smaller contribution to the dynamic heat capacity data than to the dynamic thermal expansion becomes visible in their slightly longer relaxation times (factor about 1.15) in DC704 and PPE \cite{bo}.

 One should be aware that the terminal stage of the shear misfit model is often, but not always the terminal stage of the highly viscous flow.
 It is rather the terminal stage of the structural energy and density equilibration.
-In this role, it also appears in soft matter, like polymers or rubbers, where the relaxation curves after a temperature step look quite similar to Figs. 4 and 5, and even the shear relaxation looks similar to Fig. 2 (a) - only it does not end in a viscous flow, but rather in a rubbery plateau \cite{mcleish,alexei} of the modulus, several decades lower than the glass modulus $G$.
+In this role, it also appears in soft matter, like polymers or rubbers, where the relaxation curves after a temperature step look quite similar to Fig. 6, and even the shear relaxation looks similar to Fig. 4 (a) - only it does not end in a viscous flow, but rather in a rubbery plateau \cite{mcleish,alexei} of the modulus, several decades lower than the glass modulus $G$.
 In these cases, the Maxwell time is much higher than $\tau_c$, the terminal stage is called segmental relaxation, and the glass transition occurs when the segmental relaxation time $\tau_c$ gets so long that the energy and density fluctuations remain frozen on an experimental time scale.

 Something similar happens in the monoalcohols \cite{mono}, where the structural hydrogen bond connections survive the terminal stage, leading to a terminal dielectric relaxation time much longer than $\tau_c$ (see also the treatment of hydrogen-bonded glass formers in terms of the shear misfit model \cite{hb}).